 Rebecca Willis is an independent researcher.
 Her work focuses on environmental politics and policymaking at both a national and local level.
 Rebecca convenes Green Alliance’s Climate Leadership Programme for MPs, and advises the Lake District National Park Authority.
-She was recently appointed as a Council Member of the Natural Environment Research Council.
-From 2004-11 she was vice-chair of the UK Sustainable Development Commission.
+She is a Council Member of the Natural Environment Research Council, and from 2004-11 was vice-chair of the UK Sustainable Development Commission.

-Parliament shows support for mainstreaming community energy - 24th January 2013
+Government backing for community energy - 27th January 2014

 Demanding less: Why we need a new politics of energy

 A Green Alliance pamphlet, co-authored with Nick Eyre, of the...